 Time spent with an employer as part of your degree can be known as a placement or a year in industry.
 Degrees that are designed to include these are sometimes known as sandwich degrees (because work experience is sandwiched into them).

 You will usually have to pay partial tuition fees to your university while you are on a placement, even if it takes a whole academic year.
 However, it’s usually at a very reduced rate – many universities charge between £1,000 and £2,000.
 You will normally also be paid a wage by the company you do your placement with, which may help towards this cost.

 Sponsorship for engineering degrees

 Some employers sponsor university students studying for engineering degrees.
 This means that they help with part of the cost of your degree and may also offer other benefits such as work placements.
 See our article on how to get sponsored for a full-time engineering degree for more information and for help getting sponsored.

 This article deals with finding an employer to sponsor you if you plan to go to university full-time and then start work after you graduate.
-This is different from joining an employer at 18 on a sponsored degree programme or a higher apprenticeship that includes degree study.
+This is different from joining an employer at 18 on an apprenticeship that includes degree study.
 If you choose this route, you will effectively be a full-time, salaried employee who works for the company and who is given time off to study part-time for a degree course that has been chosen by your employer.
 If this interests you, see our article on how to get into engineering.